beemojs/beemo/README.md

 ```

 This will only install the core functionality.
 To support different build tools like Babel,
-ESLint, and Jest, we need to install packages known as "engines" ([view all available engines](https://www.npmjs.com/search?q=babel-plugin)).
+ESLint, and Jest, we need to install packages known as "drivers" ([view all available drivers](https://www.npmjs.com/search?q=beemo-driver)).

 ```
-yarn add @beemo/engine-babel babel-core yarn add @beemo/engine-eslint eslint yarn add @beemo/engine-jest jest
+yarn add @beemo/driver-babel babel-core yarn add @beemo/driver-eslint eslint yarn add @beemo/driver-jest jest
 ```

 > Be sure to install required peer dependencies!

-#### Configuring Engines
+#### Configuring Drivers

-For each engine you install, there should be an associated `.js` configuration file within a
+For each driver you install, there should be an associated `.js` configuration file within a
-`config/` folder, named after the package name (excluding "engine-").
+`config/` folder, named after the package name (excluding "driver-").
 Using the example above,
 we'd have the following:

 ```